 See you guys soon.

-I recently dined with fellow Blogger Abimarvel at the Novakov Restaurant in Mayfair.
+I recently dined with fellow Blogger Abimarvel at the Novikov Restaurant in Mayfair.
 The restaurant is split into two.
 There is an Asian Restaurant and an Italian Restaurant.
 We ate at the Asian Restaurant.

-The manager of Novakov gave us a tour of the resturant and showed us the Resuarant’s Market.
+The manager of Novikov gave us a tour of the resturant and showed us the Resuarant’s Market.
 Within this market there were different fruits, vegetables and fresh seafood.
 You could pick anything you like and they would create a meal from the ingredients you chose.

 We then decided what we were going to have meals from the menu.
 The manager recommended that we should have the black cod spring rolls with a mango sauce for a starter.
 We thought why not and so tried it and instantly knew why he recommended it.
 It was a very unique combination but worked so well together.